epsilonhalbe/bricolage/posts/2014-09-07-Record Syntax, Lenses and Prisms.md

 ---
-title: Record Syntax, Lenses and Prisms: Part 3 - Prisms
+title: 'Record Syntax, Lenses and Prisms: Part 3 - Prisms'
 description: Prisms - a solution for the shanty problem
 tags: haskell, eng
----
+...

 Prisms
 ======